BrucePerens/ws_service/README.md

 * Handles keepalive pings without your attention.

 Services are implemented as classes that are children of `WS_Service`.
-`WS_Middleware.instance` is a HTTP::Handler that connects to HTTP::Server and
+`WS_Middleware.instance` is an `HTTP::Handler that connects to `HTTP::Server` and
-accepts WebSocket connections for you, selecting the required WS_Service class out of many potential services, and instantiating it per connection.
+accepts WebSocket connections for you, selecting the required `WS_Service` class out of many potential services, and instantiating it per connection.

-To use it, first connect `WS_Middleware.instance` to HTTP::Server.
-If you have a stand-alone server, this is done as you instantiate HTTP::Server:
+To use it, first connect `WS_Middleware.instance` to `HTTP::Server`.
+If you have a stand-alone server, this is done as you instantiate `HTTP::Server`:
 ```crystal
  server = HTTP::Server.new([
    WS_Middleware.instance,